 for New and Existing Google Accounts

-Before we get started, a few important notes: If you own a business with multiple locations, you'll need to create a separate Google My Business account for each location (because of the local search information associated with the account), and each will get automatically get its own Google+ page.
-If you already have multiple Google+ pages associated with these locations, use the Google account (i.e. email address) associated with each Google+ page to set up the GMB account for that location.
+Before we get started, a few important notes: If you own a business with multiple locations, you'll need to create a separate Google Business Page for each location (because of the local search information associated with the account).
+You can do this through a single GMB account, and add locations (and location managers) to the main account.

 Fair warning: I'm about to say "with the same account" a bunch of times.
 Heed my warning and sort out which Google accounts are associated with which business listings (and check on whether you already have Google+ pages for your locations, including unverified ones) before you get started.